 Children are a special and important part of the UUFH congregational family.
 On most Sundays, children attend the first 20-25 minutes of service with their families and are invited to interact with a story or a personal experience before joining their Religious Education (Sunday school) classes.
 Several times each year, “inter-generational services” are celebrated in which the children participate in the entire service together with adults.

-The UUFH Music Director, Richard Hyman, leads music that is integral and meaningful to services, often but not always with the participation of the choir.
+The UUFH Music Director, Jie Yi, leads music that is integral and meaningful to services, often but not always with the participation of the choir.
 Instrumentalists and vocalists perform in small groups or individually to enhance other services.

 There’s no dress code at services.
 You are as likely to find sweaters and blue jeans as you are a shirt and tie or casual business attire.
 Please come and be comfortable.